jackmcc08/boris-bike-alec-jack/README.md

 This program is a fork of crotcheycrows repo where challenges 1 through 9 (almost) were completed.

 Update (end Wednesday): Max and I got to end of challenge 13.

+To do: Thursday - Alec and Jack pair programming on this from challenge 14 onwards